 Impact on Small Entities

 The Secretary, in accordance with the Regulatory Flexibility Act (5 U.S.C.
-605(b)), has reviewed this proposed rule before publication and by approving it certifies that this rule is not anticipated to have a significant economic impact on a substantial number of small entities.
+605(b)), has reviewed this final rule before publication and by approving it certifies that this rule is not anticipated to have a significant economic impact on a substantial number of small entities.
 This rule does not create a new reporting requirement.
 The annual reporting of certain financial information is a preexisting HUD program requirement.
-This rule adds HUD approved Title I and Title II nonsupervised lenders, nonsupervised mortgagees, and loan correspondents to the covered entities that must submit financial data electronically.
+This rule adds HUD approved Title I and Title II nonsupervised lenders, nonsupervised mortgagees, and loan correspondents to the covered entities that must submit Start Printed Page 53451financial data electronically.
 The rule standardizes, to the extent possible, the content of the information and the preparation of the information (in accordance with GAAP).
-HUD anticipates that these changes will bring consistency, simplicity and reduced administrative burden to the reporting process.
+HUD anticipates that these changes will bring consistency, simplicity, and reduced administrative burden to the reporting process.
 With respect to costs, the audit costs paid by Title I and Title II nonsupervised lenders, nonsupervised mortgagees, and loan correspondents are a recognized part of operating and administrative expenses.
 HUD anticipates no or very little monetary impact.
 The Federal Housing Commissioner has required GAAP-based accounting for a number of years and the majority of these lenders already adhere to its tenets.

 Catalog of Federal Domestic Assistance